ksanjaykumar1/telecom-demo/README.md

 ## 3. Issuance

-The issuer agent sends the credential offer when '/api/v1/issue-credential/send' API is called with the values of credential.
+The issuer agent can send the credential offer when called at '/api/v1/issue-credential/send' API with the attributes of credential.

 ![Screenshot from 2023-05-22 20-32-14](https://github.com/ksanjaykumar1/telecom-demo/assets/72605368/06f11199-11b7-411f-b9b2-05835d083128)

-The holder agent as setup a listner and it listen to the credential offer it recieves and the holder agent in this code configured to auto accept the credential offer, holder agent accepts the offer and the issuer agent send the credential
+The holder agent has setup a listner and it listen to the credential offers it recieves and the holder agent in this code is configured to auto accept the credential offer, holder agent accepts the offer and the issuer agent send the credential
 ![Screenshot from 2023-05-22 20-33-06](https://github.com/ksanjaykumar1/telecom-demo/assets/72605368/fd294e80-9d0e-4dc5-a938-78fdb446950f)

+The holder agent can be called at 'api/v1/credential/all' to get all credential issued to the holder.

 ![Screenshot from 2023-05-22 20-34-13](https://github.com/ksanjaykumar1/telecom-demo/assets/72605368/e435d793-1d23-4a0e-8483-348a19239187)